ariadnavigo/lc/README.md

 ## Usage

-lc accepts valid RPN expressions (e.g. ``3 4 +``, for "3 + 4") from
+lc accepts valid RPN expressions (e.g. ``3 4 +``, for "3 + 4") from standard
-standard input.
+input by default or by passing the ``-e`` option.
 The result is printed to standard output in its own line.
-Error and warning messages are printed to standard error.
+Error o and warning messages are printed to standard error.

 For example:

 ```
 $ echo '2 4 +' | lc
 6.000000
+$ lc -e '-10 3 ^'
+-1000.000000
 ```

-Passing the ``-v`` option will print lc's version number and exit.
+A manual page ``lc(1)`` is provided with further information about other options and lc in general.

 ## Contributing

-Patches and discusion are welcome at the [lc-devel mailing list][lc-devel-ml].
+Patches and discussion are welcome at the [lc-devel mailing list][lc-devel-ml].
-Subscribe to the [lc-announce mailing list][lc-announce-ml] for announces about releases and other critical milestones.
+Subscribe to the [lc-announce mailing list][lc-announce-ml] for announcements about releases and other critical milestones.

 Tickets are tracked at the [lc tracker][lc-tracker].